formsy/formsy-material-ui/README.md

 Note: For React 0.13.x compatibility, specify formsy-react 0.14.1 in your app.

+NB: material-ui 0.14.1 has an unintended breaking change that makes it incompatible with commonjs require() please use 0.14.0 until this is fixed.

 ## Usage

 Note: for `FormsyText` you must use `value` instead of `defaultValue` to set a default value.